wlanowski/geobahn/vendors/jQuery-Smart-Wizard/README.md

     labelPrevious:'Previous', // label for Previous button
     labelFinish:'Finish',  // label for Finish button
     noForwardJumping:false,
+    ajaxType: 'POST',
   // Events
     onLeaveStep: null, // triggers when leaving a step
     onShowStep: null,  // triggers when showing a step
-    onFinish: null  // triggers when Finish button is clicked });
+    onFinish: null,  // triggers when Finish button is clicked
+    buttonOrder: ['finish', 'next', 'prev']  // button order, to hide a button remove it from the list });
 ```